sandra2311-01/Predict-market-sales/Predict-Market-Item-Sales.-main/README.md

 # Predict-Market-Item-sales
-using the given dataset I used many ML to predict Market Item sales and compared between each one (MSE) and choose the one that has the lowest MSE
+Probabilistic Modelling Project to use a given dataset to predict the Market Sales of the items using different models and choosing the one with the lowest MSE